 7 Mistakes Everyone Makes When Making Pickles

 Who doesn't love pickles?
-Here's how to avoid the most common mistakes when you're making them at home.
+Here's how to avoid the most common mistakes when you're making pickles at home.

-Homemade pickles couldn’t be easier.
-(If you haven’t tried it yet, check out our step-by-step guide!)
-A little prep work can yield you very tasty results.
-But if you’ve had a bad pickle—one that’s soggy, too vinegary, too sweet or too salty—you know it can be a total let down.
-Let’s clear up some easy-to-make pickle mistakes to ensure every crunch tastes great.
+Making homemade pickles couldn’t be easier.
+All you need is a little prep work, your favorite produce (vegetables, fruits or both) and the brine of your choosing.
+But if you’ve had a bad pickle—one that’s soggy, too vinegary, too sweet or too salty—you know that making pickles can be a total letdown.
+Let’s clear up some easy-to-make pickle mistakes to ensure every bite is crunchy and delicious.

 Using table salt

 There is a startling variety of types of salt at the grocery store these days, so take advantage of the times!
 When you’re making pickles, ditch the iodized table salt and use a specialty salt like canning salt or pickling salt instead.
 These salts don’t contain iodine or anti-caking additives, which can cause discoloration and cloudiness in your pickle juice.
 Their fine texture also helps them dissolve quickly.

 If you can’t find canning salt, try using other additive-free salts, like kosher salt or sea salt.
 Just keep in mind that these salts contain large crystals, so they’ll have a different volume than canning salt.
 You’ll want to weigh the salt to match the original recipe and keep your pickles from turning out too salty or not salty enough.

 While you can definitely pickle all kinds of vegetables (we’re looking at you, pickled green beans!), you don’t really want to mix them together without purpose.
 Different vegetables may need varying amounts of time to ferment, and the colors and flavors can bleed together.
 Unless you’re using a specific recipe for mixed pickles, like giardiniera, we recommend keeping the vegetables separate for the tastiest outcome.